domjrivera/achilles/README.md

-## [WIP]Project Achilles - A Static Source Code Vulnerability Identifier Using LSTMs and Magic
+## [WIP]Project Achilles - A Static Source Code Vulnerability Identifier Using LSTMs
 ![Achilles](assets/logo.jpg)

-# Calling Achilles from the Terminal
+## Calling Achilles from the Terminal
 In your terminal `nano ~/.bash_profile`, then add the line `alias achilles="python3 <path-to-achilles.py>"`
 * `achilles <file>` - Achilles will attempt to automatically decide the language to use based on the file extension.